duckietown/book-devmanual-lx/src/create/1_structure/index.md

 (lx-structure)=
 # Step 1: Review the LX Structure

-A learning experience is structured in three parts, each implemented by a different directory.
+A Duckietown learning experience is structured in three parts, each implemented by a different directory.
 These directories are created for you when running the command `dts lx create` (more on this in the following sections of this manual).
 When distributed, they will reside in three different Git repositories.